disco-io/sophia/thoughts.md

 where lovers waltz beneath my lashes
 where afterimages pass by in flashes
 where my iris drowns in consolations
-where my pupils dance with constellations
+where my pupils dance beneath constellations
 one turn and eyes flutter into sight
 fragile visions spill into the light
 retreating softly before the break of day
 nothing i can do to make them stay

 # ⚲ 𑣲₍ ᐢ. .ᐢ₎ ⊹ ࣪ ˖
 *December 9, 2025*